 Regular 2934 (with dolomite) took more water, about 1300.
 Nicer surface than G2934, same matteness, better fluidity.

+They have the same chemistry, but Y, on the right, sources MgO from a frit rather than from dolomite.
 Y is has a more fluid melt so it is not as opaque against the black slip underneath (thus it looks better on translucent porcelains).
 However its surface is just slightly finer.
 The Y one appears darker on the porcelain tile but it is actually brighter.
-The Y version is more likely to fire to a functional matte in your circumstances because it employs a frit to source the MgO (instead of dolomite which is variable from region to region).
+The Y version is more likely to fire to a functional matte because it employs a frit to source the MgO (instead of dolomite which is variable from region to region).